dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Calculation**: number of items for which a stock discrepancy was detetermined divided by the total number of items at that healthcare facility.
 **Short Interpretation**: ideally there should not be any discrepancies for any items at any healthcare facilities and the numeric value for all items should be zero which corresponds to a stock discrepancy percentage of zero.
 In the worst case where a stock discrepancy was found for all items, the stock discrepancy percentage would be 100%.
 **Corrective action**: review business processes and work flows to avoid future mistakes.
-**Aggregation options**: stock discrepancy percentages cannot be meaningfully be summed.
+**Aggregation options**: stock discrepancy percentages cannot be meaningfully summed.
 They can be average across time periods for the same healthcare facilities and across different healthcare facilities.
 However, the user must be aware that healthcare facilities are likely to stock different numbers of items.
-**Visualization options**: pivot table or column chart.
+**Visualisation options**: pivot table or column chart.

 #### Reporting quality performance indicators
 DHIS2 provides native analysis and reports for any DHIS2 Data set which are also useful for LMIS stock data reports: